wcfrobert/wcfrobert.github.io/_posts/2022-11-22-baseplate.md

 $$P_{u,min} + V_u + M_u $$

+The need to evaluate uplift is self-explanatory.
+Even if your column never experiences uplift, it is important to look at low-compression case because base plate classification is a function of axial demand.
+In other words, the base plate may change from small eccentricity where anchor rods don't experience tension to large eccentricity case where they do.

-Since demands are enveloped, it is difficult to say low or high axial demand necessarily corresponds to high or low shear/moment demand.
+Since demands are enveloped, it is difficult to say low or high axial demand necessarily corresponds to high or low shear or moment.
 The easiest and most conservative approach is to just always extract the absolute maximum value for shear and moment.

-## 2.2 Fixed Base or Pin Base Model?
+## 2.3 Fixed Base or Pin Base Model?

-It's easier to design for pinned condition (no moment to consider!) but make sure your jurisdiction allows such assumption.
+It's easier to design for pinned condition, but make sure your jurisdiction allows for such assumption.

-* HCAI and DSA projects will probably not allow you to use pinned model without rigorous justification
+* HCAI and DSA projects will probably require rigorous justification if you want to use pinned model
 * As your moment frame system gets bigger, it is tough to justify full pinned condition...
-* Behavior of pinned and fixed based moment frames are quite different (assuming no backstay affect is present).
+* Behavior of pinned and fixed based moment frames are quite different.
 So it's probably a good idea to get base fixity sorted out early

-I think it is more "correct" to design for some moment.
-Many practitioners have complained about the massive base plate that results from doing so...
-At any rate, if you are designing for moment, follow AISC 341-16 Section D.2.6c which specifies the required flexural demand as the minimum of:
+* While it is more "correct" to design for at least some moment, many practitioners have complained about the massive base plate that results from doing so

+If you are designing for moment, follow AISC 341-16 Section D.2.6c which specifies the required flexural demand as the minimum of:

 1. Expected moment capacity of the column $$1.1R_y M_p$$
 2. Moment demand from analysis model using overstrength load combination (base must be fixed or spring to get any value)

-If there are shear lugs, an additional moment is created from the shear lug eccentricity.
+If there are shear lugs, an additional moment is generated by the eccentric bearing.
 See the shear lug section for more information.

 $$M_u = M + M_{lug}$$

 The reality is probably somewhere in between (i.e. partial fixity).
 Refer to the appendix for some discussion on how to calculate a rotational spring stiffness.